YoungWoong-Cho/YoungWoong-Cho.github.io/_posts/paper_review/2021-09-28-Convolutional_Recurrent_Network_for_Road_Boundary_Extraction.md

 </figure>

 # Conclusion
-The road boundary extraction algorithm proposed from the paper
+The road boundary extraction algorithm proposed by the paper could successfully extract the road boundary from the given LiDAR point cloud and camera imagery data.
+However, there were several limitations.

+- Endpoint heatmap is not a robust method to account for cases where the road boundary is not clear.
+If the road boundary is not clear, it might not be possible to begin the cSnake module.
+-